esl/MongooseIM/doc/operation-and-maintenance/Logging-&-monitoring.md

-For more advanced processing and analysis of logs, including gathering logs from multiple machines, you can use one of the many available systems (e.g. logstash/elasticsearch/kibana, graylog, splunk), by redirecting mongoose logs to such service with an appropriate [Logger](Logger)'s handler
+For more advanced processing and analysis of logs, including gathering logs from multiple machines, you can use one of the many available systems (e.g. logstash/elasticsearch/kibana, graylog, splunk), by redirecting mongoose logs to such service with an appropriate [Logger](Logger)'s handler.

 ## Monitoring